truist/reveal.js/slides/electricity-house/electricity.md

 * Understand electricity itself
     * Common concepts are massively misleading
-    * Deeper understanding isn't actually that hard
-        * But you have to un-learn things first

 * Check your house's safety
-    * Doesn't require true understanding
-        * But doesn't entirely make sense without it
+    * Help you understand what you have

 * Practical knowledge / how-to
-    * Doesn't require true understanding
-        * But doesn't entirely make sense without it
+    * Help you make your life better

 🤔